oshata/swim-conversion/README.md

 # Swim conversion server for CS361

 ### Request Data
 For the POST request data for the program it will require the following items:
+    Endpoint is /convert
     convert_from,
     convert_to,
     distance,